EDWINSOM/ucd-csi2312-pa2/README.md

 Cluster class

 -    The Cluster can hold an arbitrary number of Point-s.
-This is made possible by a Point pointer that points to a dynamically allocated array of Point objects.
+This is made possible by a Point pointer that points to a dynamically allocated Point object.
 -
 -   The Cluster class makes use of a singly-linked list.
 -
--   Each cluster has a "size" member variable to keep track of how many Point objectss you have in the Cluster.
+-   Each cluster has a "size" member variable to keep track of how many Point objects you have in the Cluster.
 -
 -   The linked list is dynamically allocated by default.
 -